ananyakw/Recipe_Predictor/README.md

-# Ananya_Wasker_Recipe_Prediction
-Hi!

 # 🥗 Recipe Rating Prediction Project

 This is a data science project for DSC 80 at UC San Diego.
-We aim to predict a recipe’s average rating based on nutritional features.
+I aim to predict a recipe’s average rating based on nutritional features.

 ## 📊 Goals